-Today the Oklahoma Arts Council named Red Dirt Relief Fund as a recipient of The Community Service Award among 14 individuals and three organizations that will be honored for their contributions to the arts during the 44th Oklahoma Governor’s Arts Awards.
+On November 9, the Oklahoma Arts Council recognized Red Dirt Relief Fund as a recipient of The Community Service Award among 14 individuals and three organizations that were honored for their contributions to the arts during the 44th Oklahoma Governor’s Arts Awards.
 During the ceremony, Joy Harjo, three-time US Poet Laureate, was designated an Oklahoma Cultural Treasure, and Broken Arrow’s Kristin Chenoweth was recognized as an Oklahoma Cultural Ambassador.

 According to Executive Director Katie Dale, “In the first 8 years, Red Dirt Relief Fund (RDRF) helped 87 grantees total.
 In the past 18 months due to COVID-19, that number has grown to 852.
 We had no idea this little grassroots nonprofit would become so vital to the survival of individual music professionals in Oklahoma, but this Governor’s Arts Award is validation that Oklahomans value the talent, energy and hard work music people pour into creating art in our state.
 We are so grateful to the Oklahoma Arts Council and Governor Stitt for recognizing this work, but more importantly the individuals we serve, the donors who support us and the fans who help hold up the music industry through it all.”